Stewart Island New Zealand Travel Guide

 Te Anau, a gateway to Fiordland and Piopiotahi, is another option.

-This creates a comprehensive journey through New Zealand's lower South Island.
+This results in a comprehensive journey through New Zealand's lower South Island.

 Each region has its own distinct appeal.